 Did you know that for each dollar donated to World Vision, more than a dollar’s worth of help gets to children and families?

 We’re always working to keep our overhead rate low.
-In 2015, we used 84 percent of our total operating expenses for programs that directly benefit children, families, and communities.
+In 2015, we used 84 percent of our total operating expenses for programs that benefit children, families, and communities.

 See more about our stewardship below, and learn about our leadership team.